 But you have come to realise that this process helps the Employer demonstrate legislative compliance and due diligence by using an independent third party professional.
 It helps them show the company owners, directors and others that they have done what they could to keep the company’s reputation, assets, resources and information safe from harm.

-A note to any potential Candidate:
+A post script note to any potential candidate:

 The questions will cover most areas of your personal and professional life and are used to build as complete a picture of you as possible.
 We need to establish whether you are suitable and whether you can be relied upon to safeguard the sensitive information/resources you will have access to.